MrEfrem/redux-fly/docs/API.md

 #### Remarks
 * Function must be call two times.
 The first time with its arguments described above, and a second time, with the component: `registerReducers(reducers)(MyComponent)`.
 * Function does not modify the passed React component.
 It returns a new component that you should use instead.
+* If Redux store isn't created and isn't provides to components, then Redux store is automatic created with support [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).

 #### Example